rashkopetrov/img-optimize/README.md

 # Image optimization bash script

 This script optimizes the images quality and size.
+It's a wrapper around other tools and optimization services that simplifies the process.

 The idea for this script is taken from [VirtuBox / img-optimize](https://github.com/VirtuBox/img-optimize).
 The script, however, is built from the ground up based on my personal needs and views.